Avaiga/taipy-doc/docs/release-notes/index.md

   information.<br/>
   See [issue #1597](https://github.com/Avaiga/taipy/issues/1597) for a description of this functionality.
+- The [`pane`](../refmans/gui/viselements/generic/pane.md) block has a new property called [*show_button*](../refmans/gui/viselements/generic/pane.md#p-show_button).
+If set to True, a persistent *open* button renders on the page when the pane is closed so you don't need an external control to let users open the pane.
 - In the [`chart`](../refmans/gui/viselements/generic/chart.md) control, the Modebar (that appears when the cart is hovered on) no longer has the Plotly logo button by default.
   You can bring it back by setting the chart's